akshay-kap/Meng-699-Image-Banding-detection/Notebooks/readme.md

 **refer Dataset folder for the distribution of dataset with ratios for each class**

 <br>
-Following links show the code used for threshold explorations after we trained the CNN_model.
+Following links show the code used for threshold explorations after we trained the CNN_model for banded vs nonbanded patch predictions.

 **Refer** [`Intermediate explorations for saving predictions as pickel Objects`](Saving_Predictions_as_pickle_objects.ipynb) <br>
 **Refer**[`Threshold selection based on Precision-Recall Analysis`](Threshold_Analysis.ipynb)